lumail/lumail/README.md

 wish you can press "I" to view the index-mode.

-Index-mode is naviated the same way as maildir-mode; use `j + k + /` to move around, and view the messages in the selected folder(s).
+Index-mode is naviated the same way as maildir-mode; use `j + k + /` to move around, then press "SPACE"/"RETURN" to view an individual message.
+Currently the display of messages is not complete - but the headers are visible and from the message view you may move to the next/previous message as expected.

-TODO:  You cannot actually open a message yet.

 Code